jesobreira/bookshelf-paranoia/README.md

 Protect your database from data loss by soft deleting your rows.

-### Unmaintained

-I don't use this package anymore so it's un-maintained.
-I still spend a little time managing small fixes but do so at a fairly slow pace.
-If you're interested in maintaining this project, please reach out to me.

 ### Installation

-After installing `bookshelf-paranoia` with `npm i --save bookshelf-paranoia`, all you need to do is add it as a bookshelf plugin and enable it on your models.
+After installing `@jesobreira/bookshelf-paranoia` with `npm i --save @jesobreira/bookshelf-paranoia`, all you need to do is add it as a bookshelf plugin and enable it on your models.
 The default field used to soft delete your models is `deleted_at` but you can override that.